Eulith/armor-cli/README.md

 );
 ```

-That's everything you need to know about trading programatically with DeFi Armor.
+That's everything you need to know about trading programmatically with DeFi Armor.

 ## Full Working Example
 Let's give 2 full working examples, in python, using an AWS KMS key.
 The first will do 3 transfers.
 The second will take 3 transfers and executes them as 1 transaction.